Laura-ZR/BackboneScale/README.md

 4. Select the seed point for the watershed segmentation
 > - Central landmark (not displayed): click with the scroll wheel of the mouse
 5. Repeat this process in all slices.
 Travel through them by clicking `Next>>` and `<<Prev` buttons.
 6. To obtain the spinal lengths, click on the `Calculate Manual Distances`.
+The spinal length will be calculated in three different ways:
+> - From the anterior landmarks
+> - From the posterior landmarks
+> - From the center between the anterior and posterior landmarks
+> - From the calculated centers of the segmentations Optional
+7. Click on `Save Segmentations` to store the semiautomatic vertebra segmentations.
+8. Click on `Plot 3D Points` to generate an interactive 3D plot of the centers from the segmentations.

 ## Limitations and guidance
+- The selected folder should contain DICOM images of just one individual.
+A different subject can be chosen by choosing a different folder.
 - The interactive interface requires a mouse, it is not fully functional with only the touchpad.
 - The watershed segmentation greatly relies on the seed point.
 Thus, several refinements have been added to prevent its failure:
 > - If the segmentation did not provide any segments, a "No voxels segmented.
 Click again to retry." message will pop up.
 The user is prompt to select another seed point.